oprobst/compressor-monitor/readme.md

-# Compressor Monitor
+# TSV Malsch Kompressor Steuerung und Monitor

+Consists of 3 parts:
+* Logo!8 Compressor programm
+* CAD model of housing for controll unit
+* LCD Display with Arduino and Ethernet shield to visualize current compressor status

-Application uses an Arduino with ETH shield and LCD Display to connect to Siemens Logo!8 via TCP Modbus and visualizes data.
+The LCD Display Application uses an Arduino with ETH shield and LCD Display to connect to Siemens Logo!8 via TCP Modbus and visualizes data.
 Purpose is to visualize all runtime parameter of our scuba diving club compressor for the operator.

 ## Hardware